-With his 21st pinch hit of the season, Dave Philley breaks an American League record, set by Ed Coleman of the Browns in 1936.
-The 41-year old, pinch hitting for Dick Williams in the eighth inning, sets the new pinch hitting mark with a double to right field in the Orioles' 8-0 win over the A's at Memorial Stadium.
+Dave Philley, with his twenty-first pinch hit of the season, breaks an American League record, set by Ed Coleman of the Browns in 1936.
+The 41 year-old Texan, coming off the bench to hit for Dick Williams in the eighth inning, sets the new pinch hitting mark when he doubles to right field in the Orioles' 8-0 win over Kansas City at Memorial Stadium.

 Boog Powell becomes the first Oriole to hit three home runs in the same game.
 The Baltimore first baseman's offensive output accounts for half of the runs in the Birds' 6-5 victory over Washington at D.C.
 Stadium.

 At Metropolitan Stadium in Minneapolis, Harmon Killebrew becomes the tenth player to join the 500 home run club when he hits the historic homer in the first inning off Mike Cuellar.
-Later in the game the 36-year old first baseman connects for #501, but 'Killer's' two round-trippers are to no avail as the Twins lose to the Orioles in 10 innings, 4-3.
+Later in the game, the 36 year-old first baseman connects for #501, but 'Killer's' two round-trippers are to no avail when the Twins lose to the Orioles in 10 innings, 4-3.

 At San Francisco’s Candlestick Park, Juan Marichal records his 50th career shutout as the Giants blank the Expos, 1-0.
 The Dominican hurler’s ninth inning double helps to build the winning run.

-Jorge Lebron, the youngest professional player ever, makes his debut for the Phillies farm club Auburn.
-The fourteen-year old shortstop plays three games before returning to Puerto Rico to finish junior high school.
+Jorge Lebron, believed to be the youngest professional player ever, makes his debut for the Auburn Phillies, Philadelphia's short season-A affiliate.
+The fourteen year-old shortstop plays three games before returning to Puerto Rico to finish junior high school.

-Steve McCatty goes the the distance in the A's extra-inning loss to Seattle.
-Joining Matt Keough, Mike Norris, and Rick Langford, the Oakland right-hander becomes the fourth hurler on the team this season to throw a 14-inning complete game fueling the criticism that manager Billy Martin overworks his pitching staff.
+Steve McCatty goes the distance in the A's extra-inning loss to Seattle.
+Joining Matt Keough, Mike Norris, and Rick Langford, the Oakland right-hander becomes the fourth hurler on the team this season to throw a 14-inning complete game, fueling the criticism that manager Billy Martin overworks his pitching staff.

 After tying the mark in June in the last game played before the two-month baseball strike, Pete Rose finally becomes the all-time National League hit leader when he singles to the opposite field off Cardinal hurler Mark Littell for his 3,631st hit.
 The Phillies first baseman is congratulated on the field by Stan Musial, who previously held the mark, in front of 60,561 enthusiastic fans at Veterans Stadium.